-Over the next few months we’re making a range of improvements to our service to make Share Dealing simpler and your investments more secure.
+Over the last few months we’ve made a range of improvements to our service to make Share Dealing simpler and your investments more secure.

-We're also improving the information we provide to help with your future investments including:
+We‘ve also improved the information we provide to help with your future investments including:

 It’s in response to some new regulations which were put in place following the global financial crisis.
 The European Commission wanted to reduce the risk of this happening again so reviewed the existing regulations and introduced new ones to fill the gaps.
 The new regulations are very wide-ranging and, amongst other things, seek to increase transparency, better protect investors, reinforce confidence, address unregulated areas, and ensure that supervisors are granted adequate powers to fulfil their tasks.